ncatlab/nlab-content/pages/2667.md

 $$S_R: C \to C$$

-and moreover, if $G: C \to D$ is a symmetric monoidal $k$-linear functor, the Schur functors on $C$ and $D$ are compatible in an evident sense, that the diagram
+and moreover, if $G: C \to D$ is a symmetric monoidal $k$-linear functor, the Schur functors on $C$ and $D$ are "naturally" compatible, in the sense that the diagram

 $$\array{
 C & \stackrel{S_{R, C}}{\to} & C \\